Waverley Park (Thunder Bay): Hogarth Fountain

 The centrepiece of Waverley Park is the Hogarth Fountain.
 A gift from the wife of a prominent soldier and politician, Major General Donald McDonald Hogarth (1879–1950), the fountain originated from the Luton Hoo Mansion, in the town of Hitchin, Hertfordshire, England.
 Its ten tonne Portland stone foundation dates back to 1790.
 The fountain was purchased and shipped to Waverly Park in 1964, and dedicated on 5 June 1965.

 The fountain features nude children in a renaissance style, along with bundles of wheat and garlands of flowers.
 The water pours from the mouths of lions mounted above leaves which deflect the water away from the center and out into the pool.

+The fountain has not been working since 2017.

 Rotary Thundershell

-The Rotary Thundershell is a large wooden bandshell located in the west corner of the park, behind the gymnasium of Port Arthur Collegiate Institute.
+The Rotary Thundershell was a large wooden bandshell located in the west corner of the park, behind the gymnasium of Port Arthur Collegiate Institute.
 The bandshell was built in 1984 and for many years was home to the weekly Summer in the Parks concert series.
 Its construction was financed using donations from various local groups and companies, which are commemorated on a plaque located on the bandshell.
-The bandshell was replaced in 2018 by a multipurpose pavilion constructed by Finnway Contracting and paid for with funds raised by The Coalition For Waverley Park.
+The bandshell was replaced in 2018 by a multipurpose bandstand constructed by Finnway Contracting and paid for with funds raised by The Coalition For Waverley Park.
+The Coalition For Waverley Park and The ThunderBay Musician's Association hold a Waverley Park Concert Series on Monday evenings during July and August.